demidavi7/KeyBERT_Topic-Modelling_Summarization/First_Extension/README.md

         Visualizations are generated to highlight the emergence, peaks, and decline of different topics over time.

 <p align="center"> <img src="./workflow_diagram.png" alt="Workflow Diagram" width="80%"> </p>

+This pipeline can be used for news trend analysis, research trend discovery, and other time-based textual insights.

 Example Outputs
 1. Word Cloud Representation